larstp/larstp/README.md

 ## Hi there 👋

+#My name is Lars and I'm totally new to this coding thing.

+- 🔭 I’m currently working on getting an education in front end development.
+- 🌱 I’m currently learning JavaScript!
+- 👯 I’m so sorry about my messi repos, they will get better 😄

 <!--
 **larstp/larstp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.